hashicorp/nomad/website/source/docs/job-specification/network.html.md

   allocation and can be used to specify both dynamic ports and reserved ports.

 - `mode`  `(string: "host")- Mode of the network.
 The following modes are available:

  - “none” - Task group will have an isolated network without any network interfaces.
-         - “bridge” - Task group will have an isolated network namespace with an interface that is bridged with the host
+ - “bridge” - Task group will have an isolated network namespace with an interface that is bridged with the host.
  - “host” - Each task will join the host network namespace and a shared network namespace is not created.
-           This matches the current behavior in Nomad 0.9
+This matches the current behavior in Nomad 0.9.

 ### `port` Parameters